FredrikVullum/SteamConnectionInfo/README.md

 **TODO**

-Add country/flag for player's IP
+Add Country column that shows the player's country based on their IP

+Add Latency column that shows a player's latency

 Add support for games using newer SteamNetworkingMessages interface for P2P

-Add Latency column that shows a player's latency

-Add functionality to hide/show specific columns
+Add functionality to hide/show specific columns like IP, Country, Relay, etc.

 Fix the Opacity slider background in the tray menu

-Add functionality for setting your own keybindings for lock/unlock and hide/show of Window
+Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay

 Add functionality to change overlay style and font